 Module name Notes Combo AirPort/Bluetooth card Both functions are on a single card.
-Hard drive, 80GB, PATA This part comes with shock mounts pre-applied, including foam pad and rubber ring (snubber) and flex cable.
+Hard drive/SSD This part comes with shock mounts pre-applied, including foam pad and rubber ring (snubber) and flex cable.
 Do not remove any of these parts.
-Hard drive, 64GB, SSD, PATA (SSD = Solid State Drive) Although a solid state drive, the same shock mounts are applied like the conventional hard drive.
 Battery, lithium ion Not a user-installable part.
-Handle with care as the enclosure is not designed to withstand being dropped or exposed to air.
+Handle with care as the enclosure is not designed to withstand being dropped.
 Power adapter, 45W The connector is compatible with other Intel-based MacBook and MacBook Pro units.
-However, with a 45W rating, it has limited capability to charge or even start up previous MacBook and MacBook pro models.
-Logic board There are two main logic board configurations: 1.6GHz and 1.8GHz.
-Both have 2 GB of soldered-on RAM and use Intel Graphics X3100.
-The display LED's DC-to-DC converter is on this board.
+However, with only a 45W rating, it has limited capability to charge or even start up MacBook and MacBook Pro models.
+Logic board Logic boards have soldered-on RAM.
 Display clamshell The clamshell contains the display, built-in camera, ambient light sensor and microphone.
 The LVDS cable carries data signals for the display video, camera, and ambient light sensor.
 MacBook Air SuperDrive, external The external MacBook Air SuperDrive only works with the MacBook Air.
 Other systems can see the drive itself but cannot load the media.
 Top case w/ keyboard The top case houses the keyboard, backlit panel, LED, and (IPD) Input Devices board.
 The IPD board provides control logic for the trackpad on the top, which is calibrated to the top case.
 The values are stored on the IPD board.
 Thus, the two are a matched set.
 Do not disconnect any flex cables from the IPD board other than the main IPD cable to the logic board.
 All other flex cables connect to parts that are not replaceable.
-Thermal module Metal heatsink with attached fan.
-Speaker assembly Speaker assembly contains a mono speaker plus an audio board integrated into a plastic housing.
+Thermal module Metal heatsink.
+The fan is attached on the MacBook Air (original).
+Speaker assembly Speaker assembly contains a mono speaker.
+The audio board and audio cable are replaceable separately.
 MagSafe port assembly This MagSafe connector is compatible with all the other MagSafe adapters.
 However, the overmolding on those adapters causes the system to sit unevenly, resulting in stress to the DC connector cable.
 Port hatch assembly The port hatch assembly includes the hatch, ports, and flex cable.
 The flex cable connects to the audio board to provide analog audio out.
-Audio board The board is located in the integrated speaker assembly.
+Audio board Important: The MacBook Air (Late 2008) and MacBook Air (Mid 2009) use the same audio board, but it is NOT compatible with the audio board in the MacBook Air (original).
+A mismatched board results in no audio out.
+The board is located in the speaker assembly.